 In the late ’80s, I was a student at the San Francisco Art Institute.
 I wanted to be an artist with a gallery and be in a museum; I wanted to fill my life with conceptual artist friends and travel the world, eating exotic foods and drinking too much wine.
 Every idea I had about being an artist came from school, a book or someone else’s life had already lived.
 As the years go by, I no longer fit into that dream; in fact, I don’t have time to dream.

 Fall, I am almost done with the self-portrait.
 It makes me cry for months, will it ever stop crying?
 I go with it.
 I paint, and paint for hours over weeks and into months, one painting turns into 13, turns into a whole installation with audio and video.

-It’s August again, I’m 52, I’m having my first solo exhibition today, the LA Weekly will be there.
+It’s August again, I’m 52, I have my first solo exhibition today, the LA Weekly will be there.
 I try to stay present as 400 people attend.
 That’s a lot of hands to shake, my feet are hurting me in the killer shoes that tell the world “I still got it.”
 The following morning I will wake up to some 500 texts with my name tagged all over Facebook and Instagram, they will keep coming for the rest of the day and throughout the following weeks.
-The City of LA will mail me a Certificate of Appreciation for that one self portrait that turned into the West of Lincoln Project.
+The City of LA will mail me a Certificate of Appreciation for that one self-portrait that turned into the West of Lincoln Project.
 I never saw any of this coming.

-Three years ago, I had no body of work and 30 years of a whole lota nothing on my resume.
-Two years ago, I embarked on a dream bigger than I could have imagined—a dream where I belonged to my art.
+Three years ago, I had no body of work and 30 years of a whole lotta nothing on my resume.
+Two years ago, I embarked on a dream more significant than I could have imagined—a dream where I belonged to my art.